The RISC OS GUI

 !Edit’s menus appear above !Calc’s window, but the !Edit window itself remains resolutely at the bottom of the window stack.

 Unlike various other graphical interfaces, RISC OS also has no concept of always-on-top.
+Tool palette windows can be buried below document windows (and easily, on the small screens of that era).
 The Icon Bar can be (and will be) obscured by document windows.
-However, it is not always needed.
+However, always-on-top is not always needed in RISC OS.
 For example, the !Chars application presents a character palette from which you can insert characters into whichever window has the keyboard focus:

 Inserting characters into a menu text field is slightly different.
 Clicking into the !Chars window would snap the menu shut, so you hold the cursor over the desired character and tap the shift key!
 This approach works at all times, but clicking the characters is generally more convenient.